 I carry quite a lot of electronic devices with me, the consequence of having a travel blog I suppose.

-• Travel adapter ⇒ crucial item!
-Carry this in your hand luggage so you can use it on airports etc.
+This is a crucial item, especially if you travel with many electronic devices!
+Carry your travel adapter in your hand luggage so you can use it on airports etc.

-• iPhone 6s ⇒ I currently own an iPhone 6s and I absolutely love the quality of the pictures!
+I currently own an iPhone XS and I absolutely love the quality of the pictures!
+I especially love the portrait mode, for making beautiful closeups of my son.

-• Acer laptop ⇒ I recently upgraded to a new laptop because I want to keep the blog running smoothly during my Big Trip.
+I recently upgraded to a new laptop because I want to keep the blog running smoothly during our long-term trip in 2017.
 Writing post and editing photos is a lot easier on a bigger screen and faster laptop.

 • Passport ⇒ made sure to checked the expiration date of your passport!
 Many countries require you passport is valid for at least another six months.